jmdelouis/FOSCAT/README.md

 >python testHplot.py

-Note: If mpi is availble you can run testHealpix_mpi.py that uses 3 nodes to do the same computation than tesHealpix.py
+Note: If mpi is available you can run testHealpix_mpi.py that uses 3 nodes to do the same computation than tesHealpix.py

 >mpirun -np 3 testHealpix_mpi.py